-Founded in 1972 by Charles Massicot Gandolfo, a local artist with a passion for all things Voodoo, the small museum has been inviting its visitors to experience mysticism and the occult for almost half a century.
-His museum focuses on what’s commonly known as Louisiana, or New Orleans Voodoo.
+Founded in 1972 by Charles Massicot Gandolfo, a local artist with a passion for all things voodoo, the small museum has been inviting its visitors to experience mysticism and the occult for almost half a century.
+His museum focuses on what’s commonly known as New Orleans Voodoo, or Louisiana Voodoo.

-A plethora of interesting objects and artifacts including antique voodoo dolls, taxidermy, talismans, and even famed Voodoo priestess Maria Laveau’s kneeling bench line the museum’s walls.
-(Visitors can also depart here for a tour of the St. Louis Cemetery, where Ms. Laveau is entombed).
-As a Voodoo priestess, her magical powers were legendary.
-However, there may be another explanation of her fame: she was rumored to run one of the most popular brothels in New Orleans.
+A plethora of interesting objects and artifacts fill the museum, including antique voodoo dolls, taxidermy, talismans, and even the kneeling bench that once belonged to the famed Voodoo priestess Maria Laveau.
+(Visitors can also depart here for a tour of the St. Louis Cemetery, where Ms. Laveau is entombed.)
+As a voodoo priestess, her magical powers were legendary.
+However, there may be another explanation of her fame: She was rumored to run one of the most popular brothels in New Orleans.

-Beyond its collection, the museum also offers items for sale like chicken feet, snake skins, potions, books, and candles.
-Guests who want the full Voodoo experience can even have their fortune told by on-staff practitioners.
+Beyond its collection, the museum also offers items for sale, such as chicken feet, snake skins, potions, books, and candles.
+Guests who want the full voodoo experience can even have their fortune told by on-staff practitioners.

 Know Before You Go